suthanthien/fom/_sources/al_farabi.rst

 In a manner similar to Aristotle’s functional argument, Al-Farābī maintains that human beings ultimately seek happiness, understood as the perfection of their distinctive rational capacities.
-While pleasure is commonly pursued, it is unstable and its pursuit is shared with non-rational animals.
-What distinguishes human beings is their capacity for intellect and reason.
-True happiness, for Al-Farābī, lies in the full actualization of these capacities, culminating in intellectual perfection.
+While pleasure is commonly pursued, it is unstable.
+True happiness, for Al-Farābī, lies in the full actualization of reason, culminating in intellectual perfection.
 A moral life is therefore one oriented toward the **cultivation of the intellect** and the apprehension of truth.